maskarade/Android-Orma/README.md

 ### Does Orma support Kotlin?

-Yes.
+Yes, but it's _experimental_.
 Here is an example to use Orma with Kotlin: https://github.com/gfx/Orma-Kotlin-Example

 NOTE: Kotlin APT support, a.k.a. _kapt_, is **not stable**.
 Don't ask me for kapt problems.